KKKircheff/Udemi_projects/RESTDemo/README.md

 Exercise over parsing information coming through get, post and json data format.

-A server listening port 3000 is created using express Informaton is parsed usin app.use(....) data is extracted from the 'req.body'
+A server, listening port 3000, is created using Express framework.
+Informaton is parsed usin app.use(....) data is extracted from the 'req.body'